explojoe/musicbox/README.md

 Will process `input_file.wav` and create/overwrite `output.wav`. `analysis_chunk_number` can be passed to specify a particular chunk to analyze the frequency spectrum of.

 ### Example
-Here is an example output of the program.
+Here is an example output of `fft.py` with a 25s recording of a someone singing as input.

 ![Example Output](https://i.imgur.com/P6N9Kq3.png)